 If approved, this request is for the above-named child ONLY and does not include approval priority for siblings.

-I understand and agree that my child's continued enrollment in the school of transfer is subject to continued enrollment in the district as prescribed in board policy JFAA and JFAB.
+I understand and agree that my child’s continued enrollment in the school of transfer is subject to continued enrollment in the district as prescribed in board policy JFAA, Admission of Resident Students, and JFAB, Admission of Nonresident Students.

 I understand that, if approved, this transfer may be revoked for grounds described in board policy JFABC, including but not limited to, failure of my child to maintain good conduct and behavior, excessive tardies or absences, or failure to make academic progress.